pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 For a copying problem in which faded ink or stained or colored paper is involved, a panchromatic emulsion would be preferable.
-The emulsion used by the Recordak Corporation for microcopying is devised to take care of a wide variety of&nbsp;{%- include columnbreak.html canvas=266 col=2 -%}&nbsp;color contrasts.
+The emulsion used by the Recordak Corporation for microcopying is devised to take care of a wide variety of {% include columnbreak.html canvas=266 col=2 %} color contrasts.
 While not specifically a panchromatic film, it is yet more receptive to color contrasts than ordinary process positive emulsion.
 DuPont quarter-speed pan or Eastman micro-pan is recommended for work involving color.

 There is every prospect that finer